 I watched this because I really like Vincent D’Onofrio, he featured heavily in Law and Order: Criminal Intent and then I saw him again in Daredevil – the series and so I went, traipsing through his filmography realising quite quickly that he had appeared in many things I had seen like Jurassic World and Sinister but also Men in Black, the latter having him blend in so well with the character that I had no idea I had seen him (remember Edgar or the Edgar suit?
 That’s him.)

-After watching this movie, nature or nurture questions, pop into my mind as they often do when serial killers are dissected.
-There are other moves with a similar premise like Room 2015 that cross into that seedy place where individuals do cruel and misogynistic things to women for reasons unbeknownst to us normal folk.
+After watching this movie, nature or nurture questions, pop into my mind as they often do when serial killers get analysed.
+There are other moves with a similar premise like Room 2015 that cross into that seedy place where people do cruel and misogynistic things to women for reasons unbeknownst to us normal folk.

 The story has a gripping influence as it travels along, utilizing the space within the confines of Bob’s house well.
-Rabbit’s plight slowly builds through tiny details peppered throughout.
-His food is limited.
+Rabbit’s plight slowly builds through tiny details peppered throughout and his food limited.
 The tiny scared child stays with him over the years as he grows into an adult.
 It’s through the beautiful performance of Rabbit, that we understand the deeper cruelty of Bob.

 I give Chained 4 empty cereal bowls out of 5.

 Friday The 13th

 Real - Inspired by reports in the LA times of a string of deaths of Cambodian immigrants - they were too scared to go back to sleep.
 Some died in their sleep for no clear reason